-The Scottish National Party’s Mr Pete Wishart MP, Member of Parliament for Perth & North Perthshire has hailed a victory for veterans of the Arctic convoys and Bomber Command as they finally receive recognition of their service today following a long running campaign.
+The Scottish National Party’s Mr Pete Wishart, Member of Parliament for Perth & North Perthshire has hailed a victory for veterans of the Arctic convoys and Bomber Command as they finally receive recognition of their service today following a long running campaign.

 The Arctic convoys endured incredible hardship and saw over 3,000 men lose their lives in the process of ensuring that supplies successfully reached Russia during the Second World War.
 The sacrifices made on the convoy are regularly identified as having been critical to the success of the war effort.